Everything You Need to Know About Your Myrtle Beach Vacation

 Those whose religious beliefs prevent him/her from wearing a face mask

 When law enforcement directs a person to remove their face mask

 Anyone who fails to comply could face a $25 fine for the first offense, a $50 fine for the second offense and $100 for the third offense.
 FAQ's

 Various restaurants along the Grand Strand are open for inside dining with full capacity Also most are still offering, delivery, takeout and/or curbside service.

 Please check with your favorite eatery before venturing out to see what dining options are available.

-Retail shops are open with limited capacity.
+Retail shops are open.